 En continuant à consulter ce site web, vous acceptez l’utilisation des cookies aux fins mentionnées précédemment et vous acceptez également les conditions d’utilisation du site web.

 To help you navigate through the economic news, here is a summary of last week’s main events and what to look out for next week.

-Last weeks' key economic news (from July 9nd to July 13th ):
+Last weeks' key economic news (from 14th to 18th Jan.):

 Important for the scenario next week:

 In the US, as the government shutdown continues, the publication of a wide range of data has been postponed; this includes retail sales, for which the consensus expects a modest rise for December, but core sales should continue to be strong (up by 0.4% m/m).
 On the supply side, durable goods orders are also expected to be strong and inventories should continue to rise.
 The first estimates of manufacturing and services PMIs will be published; the manufacturing figures are expected to weaken further while those for services should stabilise, reflecting lower activity.
 Regional business surveys (Richmond) should remain weak or sluggish in this environment.
 A range of housing data are set to be published (delayed and new stats: housing starts, existing home sales, home prices, new home sales): after the rebound seen in the confidence index (NAHB), a stabilisation or slight rebound should be seen in the hard data after the fall in Q4.